 HZRDUS Project X Smoke

-A lightweight graphite shaft designed for golfers with slower swing speeds to contribute significantly to consistent distance gains.
+A lightweight graphite shaft designed for golfers with slower swing speeds contributes significantly to consistent distance gains.

 HZRDUS Project X Black